makehumancommunity/makehuman/README.md

 # makehuman_stable_python3

-This is (for now) just a playground to see if it would be viable to backport the python3 port to stable
+This is now a near viable to backport of the current MakeHuman 1.1.1 stable branch to a python3 dependency.
+The port includes support for the pyside binding to QT4.
+This late addition recognizes the end of availability of the pyQt4 Python binding from Riverbank, and it allows testing proceed.
+However, the intention is ultimately to move to QT5 support as final bugs are fixed.

+The testing vision for this code is to build a community release that includes the ported code and often-used user-contributed plug-ins.
+The utility of this integrated functionality is hoped to be sufficient to entice a larger cohort of testers who get value-added in exchange for the possibility of uncovering defficiencies in our port.

 ## Branches

-There are four branches here:
+There are four branches and some working developer branches:

-* bitbucket-stable: This is the code as it looks right now in the stable branch at bitbucket
-* bitbucket-default: This is the code as it looks right now in the default branch at bitbucket
-* old_python3_for_unstable: This is a raw import of the code from the makehuman_python3 repo
 * master: At the time of creating the repo, this is the same code as in bitbucket-stable.
-Master is the branch in which changes should be made (the other ones should only be touched if there is something new to import from bitbucket)

-## Diffs

-Current latest diffs are:

-* [Changes from stable to default](http://www.jwp.se/files/stable_vs_unstable.diff): These are the difference between the "stable" and the "default" branches on bitbucket.
-* [Changes from default to python3](http://www.jwp.se/files/unstable_vs_python3.diff): These are what was changed between bitbucket's default and Rob's python 3 repo.

-The diffs are not updated dynamically.
+Master is the branch is the branch representing canonical development.

+Reference branches
+* bitbucket-stable: This is the code as it looks right the stable branch at bitbucket
+* bitbucket-default: This is the code as it looks right default branch at bitbucket
+* old_python3_for_unstable: This is a raw import of the code from the makehuman_python3 repo (static reference to initial effort)

+Developer branches
+* Aranuvir branch and user=plugins: Aranuvir
+* stable-master: Rob Baer
+* pyside: Joel Palmius

+A bug tracker for this port can be found at: http://bugtracker.makehumancommunity.org/projects/py3port/activity

+Early binary builds for Windows platforms can be downloaded at: http://download.tuxfamily.org/makehuman/nightly/makehuman-python3-20170401-win32.zip